 With the help of Radiology Information Systems (RIS), the unique needs of the radiology centers are catered.
 The Radiology Information Systems electronic health records software manages the operational and administrative data and automates workflows.
 The features of the radiology EMR software include collecting patient’s data, patient’s contact information, tracking of images, scheduling of appointments, reporting results, managing billing and reimbursements, etc.

 The software must offer in-app voice recognition or integration with other party solutions.
-This feature will allow the physicians to give the commands by speaking, and will also allow them to dictate notes and patient reports.
+This feature will allow the physicians to give the commands by speaking, and will also allow them to dictate notes streamlining the charting process and patient reports.

 The RIS software should be able to transmit image results to electronic systems and physicians who ordered the results.
 The systems which include patient portals should be able to send results to the portals so that patients can use them.

 There should be an effective real-time dashboard in the EHR software that can be accessed at any time.
 The dashboard should be able to track trends, increase profitability, etc.

 The Radiology Information System EMR software must enable integration with other electronic medical records systems, picture archiving and communication systems (PACS), hospital information systems (HIS).
 This will improve data transfer, results delivery, patient clinical information, etc.

 |Electronic medical records||Electronic health records software (EHR) is a software that assists in developing and storing patient medical records digitally.
 This unique system assists physicians in tracking patient histories, notes, medications, and demographics.
 The most popular features of EHR software include e-prescribing, E&M coding advice, and SOAP notes.
 Quality Electronic Health Records Software (EHR) also offer lab integration, voice recognition, tablet support, and device integration.|